WINEGROWING AREAS

 The Cape winelands stretch from the rugged mountains and multi-directional slopes of the coastal region to the open plains of the Klein Karoo where viticulture takes place mainly in the riverine valleys.
 South Africa's vineyards are mostly situated in the Western Cape near the coast.
 Rainfall on the coastal side, where fynbos and renosterveld vegetation flourish, measures up to 1 000 mm per year.
 Travel over the mountains into the hinterland and the rainfall decreases dramatically with the vegetation dominated by hardy succulents, cycads and aloes.

-Currently around 89 384 ha of vines producing wine grapes are under cultivation over an area some 800km in length.
+Currently around 87 848 ha of vines producing wine grapes are under cultivation over an area some 800km in length.
 Under the auspices of the Wine of Origin Scheme, production zones in the Cape winelands are divided into officially demarcated geographical units, regions, districts and wards.
 There are five regions in the geographical unit of the Western Cape – Breede River Valley, Cape South Coast, Coastal Region, Klein Karoo and Olifants River.
-Another five geographical units exist: Eastern Cape, Free State, KwaZulu-Natal, Limpopo and Northern Cape.
-The South African winelands encompass 30 diverse districts and some 100 smaller wards in total.
+Another six geographical units exist: Eastern Cape, Free State, KwaZulu-Natal, Limpopo, North West and Northern Cape, which includes the Karoo-Hoogland region.
+The South African winelands encompass 30 diverse districts and some 101 smaller wards in total.

 Wine of Origin production areas